Marketing vs Branding: Which One Grows Your Business?

 Can a small business succeed without formal branding?

 Yes, but with limitations.
 Many small businesses initially succeed through personal relationships and product quality without formal branding.
-However, growth beyond a certain point becomes challenging without defined branding.
+However, growth beyond a certain point becomes challenging without a clear brand identity.
 Even informal branding happens whether intentional or not – customers form perceptions based on every interaction.

 How much should I spend on branding vs marketing?